U.S. Energy Information Administration logo

 Quick Facts

-• One of the three storage sites that make up the 1-million-barrel Northeast Home Heating Oil Reserve, which was created to offset disruptions in heating fuel supplies, is located in Groton, Connecticut, and it holds 300,000 barrels of heating oil.
+• Two of the five storage sites that make up the 1-million-barrel Northeast Home Heating Oil Reserve, which was created to offset disruptions in heating fuel supplies, are located in Connecticut and hold 300,000 barrels of heating oil.

-• In 2021, Connecticut’s electric power sector used a record amount of natural gas, with natural gas fueling 55% of the state's total electricity net generation.
+• In 2023, Connecticut’s electric power sector used a record amount of natural gas, which fueled 60% of the state's total electricity net generation.

-• Connecticut has one of the least energy-intensive state economies and uses less energy to produce one dollar of gross domestic product (GDP) than all other states except California, Massachusetts, and New York.
+• Connecticut has one of the least energy-intensive economies and uses less energy to produce one dollar of gross domestic product (GDP) than all other states except New York, California, Massachusetts, and Washington.

 More Data & Analysis in Connecticut